aaronbloomfield/pdr/labs/lab08/index.md

 The provided code works under both 32-bit and 64-bit Linux (although 64-bit Linux usage should read below).

 **32-bit Linux:** The provided code and Makefile works on 32-bit Linux.
-All assembly sub-routine names must **NOT** have a leading underscore (i.e. they should be 'vecsum' and not '_vecsum').  nasm is invoked with the '-f elf' option.
-We have the '-m32' flag on the CXX macro line so that it will work fine on a 64-bit Linux machine (including our submission server), but it is technically not necessary (it doesn't hurt, it just doesn't do anything).
+All assembly sub-routine names must **NOT** have a leading underscore (i.e. they should be `vecsum` and not `_vecsum`).  nasm is invoked with the `-f elf` option.
+We have the `-m32` flag on the CXX macro line so that it will work fine on a 64-bit Linux machine (including our submission server), but it is technically not necessary (it doesn't hurt, it just doesn't do anything on a 32-bit machine).

-**64-bit Linux:** You have to explicitly tell clang++ to compile in 32-bit mode by passing in the '-m32' parameter (note that this parameter is fine to pass in on 32-bit systems).
-You need to install the g++-multilib package - we realize that we are not using the g++ compiler, but this installs the correct library in the correct place (if this differs with your version of Linux, then let us know!).
+**64-bit Linux:** You have to explicitly tell clang++ to compile in 32-bit mode by passing in the `-m32` parameter (note that this parameter is fine to pass in on 32-bit systems as well).
+You may need to install the g++-multilib package - we realize that we are not using the g++ compiler, but this installs the correct library in the correct place (if this differs with your version of Linux, then please let us know!).
+The options for nasm (`-f elf`) and the naming of the subroutines (`vecsum`, not `_vecsum`) are the same as 32-bit Linux.

-**32-bit Mac OS X:** to run the code, will need to rename all the assembly function names with the leading underscore (i.e. '_vecsum' not 'vecsum').
-You will also have to use the '-f macho' format for nasm, and tell clang++ to generate the correct architecture code; the latter **WAS** done by providing the '-arch i386' parameter to the compiler we used previously; we are not sure if this is necessary with clang++.
-In the provided Makefile, try the 'CXX' macro line to be 'clang++ -arch i386' (instead of the default 'clang++'), and change the ASFLAGS macro line to '-f macho' (instead of the default '-f elf').
-You will probably want to remove the '-m32' flag on the CXX macro line, but be sure to put that back in before you resubmit.
-Note that you MUST change all of this back in order for it to compile via the submission system!
-Note that Mac OS X may not support the format of assembly that we use in this course, which means that you may be stuck reading the assembly in the other format we discussed in class.
+**32-bit Mac OS X:** to run the code, will need to rename all the assembly function names with a leading underscore (i.e. `_vecsum` not `vecsum`).
+You will also have to use the `-f macho` format for nasm, and tell clang++ to generate the correct architecture code.
+In the past, to generate the correct architecture code **WAS** done by providing the `-arch i386` parameter to the compiler we used previously; we are not sure if this is necessary with clang++ (please let us know how this works for you; we do not have access to a 32-bit Mac machine with clang/clang++ to test this out).
+In the provided Makefile, try the `CXX` macro line to be `clang++ -arch i386` (instead of the default `clang++`), and change the ASFLAGS macro line to `-f macho` (instead of the default `-f elf`).
+You will probably want to remove the `-m32` flag on the CXX macro line, but be sure to put that back in before you resubmit.
+Note that you **MUST** change all of this back in order for it to compile via the submission system!
+Also note that Mac OS X may not support the format of assembly that we use in this course, which means that you may be stuck reading the assembly in the other format we discussed in class.

 **64-bit Mac OS X:** As far as we can tell, this is the same as the 32-bit Mac OS X.  If you run into problems with this (or get it working!), please let us know.
 We don't have a lot of access to 64-bit Mac OS X machines.
 Note that Mac OS X may not support the format of assembly that we use in this course, which means that you may be stuck reading the assembly in the other format we discussed in class.